jboi-github/GameFrame/README.md

 ## What you have to add to make it *your* game
 The idea is, that you can focus on the game itself.
 Its logic, design and spirit.
 But let's start right away.
 1. Download, compile and run: Download this project, open it with XCode, build and run it.
 See, what you get.
 Try to press the buttons and navigate through "The Game", which is a ficitve game.
 Well, it has four buttons that change the values of information items.
-But its purpose is, to show how to work with **GameFrame**.
+Its purpose is, to show how to work with **GameFrame**.
 2. Have a short look at, what you got: **GameFrame** and the downloaded project conssist of three modules:
   * `GameFrameKit`: Lowest level.
 Implements the information items and handling in GameCenter, StoreKit, AdMob, CoreData, iCloud.
   * `GameUIKit`: Defines the navigation and players experience in the game.